Slow Cooker Chicken Bone Broth Recipe

 While there’s no “correct” answer, there are both pros and cons to buying or making bone broth.
 If you don’t have time to make a quality bone broth, you may have considered purchasing powders or concentrates.
 But can bone broth supplements provide the same health benefits as a traditional liquid broth?
 Here is a helpful overview of each option.

 Regularly making bone broth is a great way to help you maximize ingredients you likely already have in your kitchen.
 Plus, keeping a batch of bone broth on hand either in the fridge or freezer can save time during your weeknight meal prep.
 Keep a large freezer bag handy to store veggie and meat scraps and bones (chicken carcass, ribs, chicken bones) from prior meals to prepare for cooking.

 Here’s how we make bone broth in our kitchen.
 We even made a video to show you how it’s done so you can easily make it in your own kitchen, too.

-With a Crock-Pot, fully-flavored and nutrient dense chicken bone broth no longer has to take up your entire day as you watch the stove.
+With a Crock-Pot, fully-flavored chicken bone broth no longer has to take up your entire day as you watch the stove.
 All you have to do is toss some leftover chicken bones into a slow cooker with a few vegetables, add a handful of herbs and a touch of sea salt and pepper, and set it overnight or before you head out for work.
-By the time you’re back, you’ll have a solid supply of chicken broth for sipping or adding to your favorite soup recipe in place of chicken stock or store bought broth.
+By the time you’re back, you’ll have a solid supply of chicken broth for sipping or adding to your favorite soup recipe in place of chicken stock or store-bought broth.

 This chicken bone broth is tested and true, and we’d highly recommend you give it a try.
-It’s gluten-free, keto-friendly and beneficial for many autoimmune disease diets.
+It’s gluten-free and keto-friendly and beneficial for many autoimmune disease diets.
 Want to try our beef bone broth recipe as well?
 We’ve got you covered.

 Slow Cooker Chicken Bone Broth Recipe